svs-ong/web-svs-ong/site/git/git.md

 The timeline of changes we made from the start of the project and until the `HEAD` commit is called a `branch`.
 Each project starts from the `main` branch, or `master` branch.

-> 🤓 The official git initial branch is called `master` however github wanted to make a statement on slavery at one point and they changed their starter branches to `main`.
-This will become relevant later.

 Our project currently looks like this:

 ![!img](img/step-1.png)